kakra/linux/Documentation/userspace-api/winesync.rst

     ``count`` and ``max`` are output-only arguments, which will be filled with the current and maximum count of the given semaphore.

+    ``flags`` is an output-only argument, which will be filled with the flags used to create the semaphore.

   The operation is atomic and totally ordered with respect to other operations on the same semaphore.